-Although I already wrote some blog posts about this topic, I thought it is time to summarize the essential tips in one single post.
+Although I have already written some blog posts about this topic, I thought it is time to summarize the essential tips in one single post.
 Here we go!

 I totally understand the idea of setting up and tracking specific KPIs.
 And of course, they are required for monitoring sub-process in a dedicated department.

 On the contrary, I genuinely believe in the power of simplicity.
-And to get it straight: Setting up a simplified KPIs is quite often tougher than a complex one.
+And to get it straight: Setting up simplified airline KPIs is quite often tougher than a complex one.

-Simplicity doesn’t mean to concentrate on “Number of Flights” and OTP only.
-Simplicity means defining KPIs that represent a specific situation in a form people understand in a split-second.
+Simplicity doesn’t mean concentrating on “Number of Flights” and OTP only.
+Simplicity means defining KPIs that represent a specific situation in a form people understand in a split second.

 And by the way: Simplicity is not only about the KPI and its calculation.
 It is also about the visualization of the KPI.
-I’ve seen examples where a simple KPIs is visualized in a way no one understands.
+I’ve seen examples where simple KPIs are visualized in a way no one understands.

-Airline KPI Tip #2 — Add new and kick outdated KPIs
+KPI Tip #2 — Add New And Kick Outdated KPIs

 In fact, there are “Evergreen KPIs” — On-time Performance, Regularity, Seat Load Factor, etc. Evergreen KPIs are the ones that have been relevant for a long time and certainly will be applicable in the future.
 Of course, Evergreen KPIs should always be part of your KPI dashboard.